 - Determine the education or credentials necessary to move on.

 - Read books by authors such as Barbara Sher and Annie Gottlieb.
 Wishcraft and other recent career and job search books are good choices.

-- Make a careful plan with a timeline, and move on.
+- Make a careful plan with a timeline.

 You Don't Likey Your Employer, Coworkers or Customers

 Maybe you like your work but dislike your current employer, coworkers, or customers.
 Explore your options to move to a different employer.

 Make sure that the unhappiness isn't inside of you, however, and that it really is due to the actions of others.
 (Perhaps your employer is unethical in his treatment of the customer.
 Maybe your coworkers are all miserable and constantly complaining about their work.)